Science of Reading: What You Need to Know

 (Image source: The Reading League, 2022)

-Besides word recognition, developing language comprehension is crucial for reading comprehension because it allows students to make meaning of the words and sentences they are encountering.
+While we focused on word recognition earlier in this blog post, developing language comprehension is just as crucial for reading comprehension because it allows students to make meaning of the words and sentences they encounter.

-Strengthening word recognition with decodable books also paves the way for developing language comprehension.
+Enhancing word recognition through the use of decodable books also lays the groundwork for improving language comprehension.

 When students read decodables, they are: